Your Complete Solution To Aluminum Die Casting in China

 How Sunrise Aluminum Surface Finishing Capability Ensures Project Success

-We have Cleaning, Shot Blasting service in house, and also specialized partners that allows us to offer various surface treatments in the form of Liquid Painting, Powder Coating, Chromate, Anodize, Electroless Nickel, Silk Screening, Pad Screening, Laser carving, etc.
+We have Cleaning, Shot Blasting service in-house, and also specialized partners that allow us to offer various surface treatments in the form of Liquid Painting, Powder Coating, Chromate Conversion Coating, Anodize, Electroless Nickel, Silk Screening, Pad Screening, Laser carving, etc.

 We do strict inspections from raw material to finished parts.
 With our high-level test lab, to meet your requirements